-Given the measurements $z_i$ , we want to estimate the surface brightness temperature $T_b$ .
-To do this, following the discussion in Section I, we assume that $T_b$ is band limited, replace the integrals with summations of the sampled signals and aperture functions, and use reconstruction techniques to recover the band-limited $T_b$ .
+Given the measurements z_i we want to estimate the surface brightness temperature T_b .
+To do this, following the discussion in Sec.
+I we assume T_b is band-limited, replace the integrals with summations of the sampled signals and aperture functions, and use reconstruction techniques to recover the band-limited T_b .

-To illustrate the application of reconstruction theory, a simulation of the sampling and response function for the 37-GHz H-polarization SSM/I channel is conducted.
-An HSI pixel spacing of 6.25 km is selected with the fine processing grid size set at $N_1 = N_2 = 100$ , which corresponds to a 625 km × 625 km area.
-This is approximately one half the nominal swath width, which was chosen for convenience.
+To illustrate the application of reconstruction theory, a simulation of the sampling and response function for the 37 GHz H-polarization SSM/I channel is conducted.
+A HSI pixel spacing13 of 6.25 km is selected with the fine processing grid size set at $N_1 = N_2 = 100$, which corresponds to a 625 km × 625 km area.
+This is approximately one-half the nominal swath width, choosen for convenience.

 Since the average spacing of the samples is approximately 25 km, we cannot expect the effective resolution of the reconstruction to provide much better resolution.
-Hence, we set $d_1 = d_2 = 4$ so that $M_1 = M_2 = 25$ , which corresponds to a 25-km signal resolution.
+Hence, we set $d_1 = d_2 = 4$ so that $M_1 = M_2 = 25$, which corresponds to 25 km signal resolution.
 Note that denser sampling (more samples over the same area) can support finer product image resolution.
 This can be achieved by combining multiple satellite passes over the target area [20].

-The measurement response is modeled as an elliptical Gaussian function with one-half power dimensions of $37.5 \text{ km} \times 25 \text{ km}$ .
+The measurement response is modeled as an elliptical Gaussian function with one-half power dimensions of 37.5 km by 25 km.
 These are the measurement apertures.
 The ellipse aspect angle relative to the image grid is determined by the antenna scan angle, which varies across the swath.
-Fig. 4(a) illustrates the measurement locations.
+Figure 4a illustrates the measurement locations.
 Note that the measurements locations form an irregular sampling grid.
-Fig. 4(b) shows a few of the aperture functions, which vary over the swath, resulting in spatially varying spatial response functions.
-The major axis of the aperture is aligned with the grid near the bottom, but is rotated by $60^{\circ}$ near the top.
+Fig. 4b shows a few of the aperture functions which vary over the swath, resulting in spatially varying spatial response functions.
+The major axis of the aperture is aligned with the grid near the bottom, but is rotated by 60° near the top.

-For the simulation, a synthetic "truth" image is constructed at fine grid resolution, as shown in Fig. 4(d), that contains various features, including "spots" of varying sizes and image gradients.
-The span of $T_b$ values is realistic for land imaging for the 37H SSM/I channel [19].
-The truth image is ideally lowpass filtered to band limit it to 25-km resolution, as shown in Fig. 4(e).
+For the simulation a synthetic "truth" image is constructed at fine grid resolution as shown in Fig. 4d, that contains various features, including "spots" of varying sizes and image gradients.
+The span of T_b values is realistic for land imaging for the 37H SSM/I channel [19].
+The truth image is ideally lowpass filtered to bandlimit it to 25 km resolution as shown in Fig. 4e.
 This image represents the best that can be recovered from the truth image in a $M_1 \times M_2$ band-limited sense.
-The mottling and feature smoothing in the image are the result of the ideal band limiting.
-The root-mean-square (rms) difference between the band-limited and non-band-limited truth images is 4.80 K.
+The mottling and feature smoothing in the image is the result of the ideal band limiting.
+The root-mean-square (RMS) difference between the band-limited and non-band-limited truth image is 4.80 K.